 lady in 20's

 A beautiful smile fit for this woman following past trauma to the teeth.
-Four pressed porcelain crowns and veneers have been used to restore these teeth in a natural way which computer designed planning, for a durable and aesthetic solution.
-Dentist leila haywood
+Four pressed porcelain crowns and veneers have been used to restore these teeth so that they look natural, with computer designed planning, for a durable and aesthetic solution.

 gentleman in 40's